dynamiqs/dynamiqs/README.md

 ## More features!

-Below are some cool features of **dynamiqs** that are either already available or planned for the near future.
+Below are some cool features of **Dynamiqs** that are either already available or planned for the near future.

 **Solvers**